 Sometimes, the reason is silly or not deeply meaningful.
 It could be that they’re tired at the end of the day or grumpy because they haven’t eaten.
 Other times, they have a legitimate reason for not liking someone or not wanting to go somewhere; it may even be a matter of personal safety.

 Children’s emotions are also shaped by their social circle.
-How other people treat them and what their friends say about them will have an impact on their own feelings, including insecurities and self-loathing.
+How other people treat them will have an impact on their feelings, including insecurities and self-loathing.

 Working with them on how to express emotions

-Instead of wishing the emotion away or attempting to suppress it, children need to know how they can deal with it.
-For instance, what are good ways to express anger without destroying a relationship or inflicting harm on other people or on yourself?
+Instead of wishing the emotion away, children need to know how they can deal with it.
+For instance, what are good ways to express anger without inflicting harm on other people or on yourself?

 Focusing on behavior